entony80/packages_apps_COTA/README.md

 Building the app
 ----------------

-ParanoidHub needs to be installed in /system/priv-app to achieve the system permissions it needs.
+COTA needs to be installed in /system/priv-app to achieve the system permissions it needs.
 If you want to debug the app with Eclipse, first delete the app from /data/app if you had it there and move it to /system/priv-app, grant the file with the necessary permissions and reboot.
 Then increment the version code in AndroidManifest.xml and the app will run with the right permissions.

--EOF-